uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/guidance/financial-support-for-teacher-training.md

 ## Contact and support

-Contact Get into Teaching’s live [online chat service](/#talk-to-us) between 8.30am and 5pm, Monday to Friday.
+<a class="govuk-button govuk-button--secondary" data-module="govuk-button" href="https://beta-getintoteaching.education.gov.uk/#talk-to-us">Chat online</a>

-Call us about teaching or teacher training on Freephone [0800 389 2501](tel:08003892501) between 8.30am and 5pm, Monday to Friday.
+To talk to us about teaching or teacher training, call Freephone 0800 389 2501 between 8.30am and 5pm, Monday to Friday.

 Send an email to: <getintoteaching.helpdesk@education.gov.uk>.